Is Spinal Stenosis a Permanent Disability?

 How is Spinal Stenosis Diagnosed?

-- Lateral Stenosis– This is the most common type of stenosis that occurs when a nerve root is found to have left the spinal canal and is then compressed by a bulging disc, herniated disc, or bone protrusion.
+- Lateral Stenosis– This is the most common type of stenosis that occurs when a nerve root is found to have left the spinal column and is then compressed by a bulging disc, herniated disc, or bone protrusion.

 - Central Stenosis– This condition occurs when the central canal in the back is compressed and “choked” off.